How to improve employee retention with a workplace wellness program

 You can modify in-office employee wellness efforts to fit a virtual work environment.
 This includes hosting virtual activities to help your employees feel connected.
 You can also provide care packages to your remote employees, such as healthy snacks or lunch once a month through a delivery service.
 Offering health and wellness benefits is another great way to improve your remote workers' physical and emotional well-being.

-These programs must adapt to each employee's needs to be successful.
+To be successful, these programs must adapt to each employee's needs.
 You can do this by offering your employees personalized benefits.

 Offering personalized wellness benefits

-One of the best ways to ensure that all of your employees can participate in your wellness program is to offer personalized wellness benefits.
+Offering personalized wellness benefits is one of the best ways to ensure that all employees can participate in your wellness program.

 Personalized benefits allow your employees to choose how to use their benefits.
 With personalized wellness benefits, you can provide your employees with a monthly allowance for expense reimbursement or an expense card.

-There are various personalized wellness benefits available for organizations of all sizes.
+Various personalized wellness benefits are available for organizations of all sizes.
 We'll break down a few of the most common ones below.

 Health benefits